Everything Is Fucked: Summary & Review

 When it comes to his philosophy, I can say that I very much like -and agree- with Manson’s approach to self-development, which partially rejects many of the empty self-development mantras.

-A disjointed book of interesting tidbits mixed with insightful ones and some not-so-great social analysis.
+A disjointed book of interesting tidbits mixed with insightful ones and some less-than-stellar social analyses.